rachayita/OpsNotes/rust/rust.md

 - `From` trait is also very useful when performing error handling
 - `From<T>` for U implies `Into<U>` for T
 - `From` is reflexive, which means that `From<T>` for T is implemented
+- given `From` implementation, std lib automatically implements corresponding `Into`
 - fn value is memory address of the function’s machine code,
   - just like a function pointer in c++
 - `parse()` can parse any type that implements the `FromStr` trait